olsonadr/cpp_panels/README.md

 - This project uses ANSI escape sequences to clear and resize the terminal, which may need to be manually enabled depending on the terminal you're using if these codes don't work, you may just need to resize your terminal to the correct size and make sure you're using the console output stream display function (currently only one available).
 The unsafe_clear() function of Window clears the screen using OS specific and not totally secure methods, use at your own risk.

+- Defined Constants
+  - DYNAMIC_ELEMENT	=  true	    (used when constructing any Element)
+  - STATIC_ELEMENT	=  false    (used when constructing any Element)
+  - VERTICAL_LABEL	=  true	    (used when constructing or modifying Labels)
+  - HORIZONTAL_LABEL	=  false    (used when constructing or modifying Labels)
+  - VERTICAL_LIST	=  true	    (used when constructing or modifying Lists)
+  - HORIZONTAL_LIST	=  false    (used when constructing or modifying Lists)
+  - MAX_INPUT_LENGTH	=  100	    (default size of input buffers for Consoles)

 ## Basic Structure
 - Components are objects that hold data of some kind and can be created in very specific ways.
 They have an x and y position and their values, but these are the only mutable aspects.
 Components are the lowest level of object you'll use and cannot have components added to them, even if they are containers under the hood.
 The coordinates of the component are processed relative to the container holding it.